ropensci/roweb3/content/blog/2026-05-19-analisis-demografico-con-arcenso/index.en.md

 ---
-title: 'De datos censales a análisis demográficos con ARcenso: un flujo de trabajo reproducible en R'
+title: 'From Census Data to Demographic Analysis with ARcenso: A Reproducible Workflow in R'
 author:
 - Andrea Gomez Vargas
 - Emanuel Ciardullo
-date: "2026-05-19"
+date: '2026-05-19'
-slug: "analisis-demografico-con-arcenso"
+slug: analisis-demografico-con-arcenso
 package_version: 0.2.1
 tags:
 - acceso a datos